PetitCoinCoin/advent-of-code/2018/comments.md

 Day 19, I finally understood one of those.
 It took me some time to figure out the loops, but I did :) Fun one.

 Had to get some hint for day 20.
 But I'm still amazed how fast deque is.

+First iteration for day 22 part 2 ran in about 35sec because I calculated an arbitrary large map.
+I went down to ~10sec, which is long, but that'll do.